yiannislevy/Sensor-Dataset-Preprocessing/README.md

 6. Note the video's timestamp.
 7. Calculate the relative difference of sensor and weight events from video timestamps.
 8. The mandometer's start time is the sensor's event timestamp (it's our reference) + the relative difference (from 7) - the weight's timestamp (from 5)

+## Documentation

+Documentation for the project can be found in the `docs` directory (pending).

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.